-IFF Learning Spaces is a grant program designed to increase capacity and improve access to quality early care and education across the city of Detroit.
+IFF Learning Spaces is a grant program designed to increase capacity and improve access to quality early childhood education across the city of Detroit.
 Providers can receive technical assistance, consulting services, and grants to improve facility quality.

 Providers are eligible if they have a three-star rating or higher in the Great Start to Quality rating system, have no current licensing infractions, have been in operation for a minimum of 2 years, and are interested in improving their program and facility quality.
 The grants, ranging from $5,000 to $20,000, are designed to increase capacity and improve access to quality learning environments for children.